Managing Stress for Caregivers: 7 Calming Techniques for Stressful Situations

 1. Plan ahead

-Come up with strategies so you’ll know what to do if a tough situation comes up.
+Develop strategies so you know what to do when a challenging situation arises.

 Deciding ahead of time “if X happens, I’ll do Y” helps you feel more in control and gives you confidence that you’ll be able to handle it.